Deep Transfer Learning: Model Framework and Error Analysis: Preliminaries

 \subsubsection{Loss for representation learning}

 Notably, for any bijective mapping $\psi$ acting on $\hstar$, the composition $\psi \circ \hstar$ preserves the sufficiency and invariance properties required in (\ref{suff})-(\ref{inv}).
-Therefore, we can constrain the distribution of $\hstar(\X)$ to match the uniform distribution $\cU_{r}$ without loss of generality, as the existence of such $\hstar(\X)$ can be guaranteed by optimal transport theory \cite{villani2009optimal}.
-Given that the entries of $\cU_{r}$ are independent, we promote the disentanglement of $\hstar(\X)$.
+As a result, $\hstar(\X)$ is not unique.
+To ensure uniqueness, following the standard approach in dimensionality reduction \citep{chen2024deep,liu2024encoding}, we constrain the distribution of $\hstar(\X)$ to match a given distribution $\cU_{r}$.
+Specifically, we assume a uniform distribution for $\cU_{r}$, as its existence can be guaranteed by optimal transport theory \citep{villani2009optimal}.
+Since the entries of $\cU_{r}$ are independent, this promotes the disentanglement of $\hstar(\X)$.

 As discussed in Section \ref{setup}, for different domain from upstream, only a portion of information from $\hstar(X_{S})$ is utilized during the prediction process.
 Consequently, we incorporate domain-specific extractors represented by the sparse vector $\F_{S}$, and add $\ell_1$ penalty in loss for the sparsity of $\F_{S}$.
 For simplicity, we denote $(\F_{1}, \hdots, \F_{p})$ as $\F \in \mathbb{R}^{pr}$.
 Then, defining the population risk as: